wp-plugins/catalog/readme.txt

 1. Log in to the administrator panel.
 2. Go to Plugins Add > New > Upload.
 3. Click **Choose file** (**Browse**) and select the [Spider Catalog](http://wordpress.org/extend/plugins/catalog) zip file.
+*For Mac Users*
+*Go to your Downloads folder and locate the folder with the gallery plugin.
+Right-click on the folder and select Compress.
+Now you have a newly created .zip file which can be installed as described here.*
 4. Click **Upload&Install** button.
 5. Click **Activate Plugin** button for activating the plugin.
 6. If the installation succeeded you will see the message in the picture.
 If any problem occurs, please contact us info@web-dorado.com.